thinkkoa/liteQ/README.md

 # liteQ
 QueryBuilder for JavaScript.
-Supports MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server, Oracle, and more.
+Supports MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server, Oracle and more.
 Works in NodeJS.